Show Me What You Can Do: Capability Calibration on Reachable Workspace for Human-Robot Collaboration: Applying remp to Human-Robot Collaboration

 \subsection{Human and Robot Policy}

-After observing robot expressive demonstrations and updating the belief with Eq.~\eqref{eq:belief}, the human is assumed to act in an approximately optimal way with respect to the current estimation of the robot capability, $b^t_h$.
-We use a Boltzmann noisily-rational human decision model~\cite{morgenstern1953theory,baker2007goal}, assuming the human is more likely to help the robot with its unreachable objects based on the human's current reachability estimation.
+After observing robot expressive demonstrations and updating the belief with Eq.~\eqref{eq:belief}, the human is assumed to act in an approximately rational way with respect to the current estimation of the robot capability, $b^t_h$.
+We use a Boltzmann noisily-rational human decision model~\cite{morgenstern1953theory}, assuming the human is more likely to help the robot with its unreachable objects based on the human's current reachability estimation.
 Since we want to emphasize the effect of the calibration, we use a simple uniform robot policy in the simulation, i.e., it would randomly pick up objects it can reach, and do nothing if no objects are reachable.
-Details of the human and robot policy can be found in the supplementary material.